-If you are traveling by plane or driving long distance, you can arrange to have fluid and supplies drop-shipped to your destination.
+If you are travelling by plane or driving long distance, you can arrange to have fluid and supplies drop-shipped to your destination.
 Make sure you plan well in advance as the delivery for some destinations can take up to eight weeks.

-Request a letter from your doctor detailing that the cycler is a medical device that must remain in your possession and the bags of solution, should you ever have to fly with them, are for medical treatment and must not be opened.
+Request a letter from your doctor detailing that the cycler is a medical device that must remain in your possession and that the bags of solution, should you ever have to fly with them, are for medical treatment and must not be opened.

 The cylinder may not always fit into overhead airplane compartments because the overhead bins vary in size.
 Check with the airline before you travel.